Sustainability and Safeguards

 The Bank recognizes that the inclusion of women, indigenous peoples, or persons with disabilities, is fundamental to the development.

-IDB's ninth annual Sustainability Report highlights the Bank’s sustainability performance for the 2013 fiscal year, and features stories of our Region’s progress.
+IDB's tenth annual Sustainability Report highlights the Bank’s sustainability performance for the 2014 fiscal year, and features stories of our Region’s progress.